-To reduce your risk of getting scabies, avoid close physical contact with anyone who has either had scabies or has had an undiagnosed itchy rash.
+To reduce the chances of scabies, avoid close physical contact with anyone who has either had scabies or has had an undiagnosed itchy rash.
 Do not share their:

 To prevent the spread of scabies from one person to another:

-- If you share living quarters with an infected person and/or have close physical contact, consider treatment even if you do not have symptoms.
+- Consider getting treatment if you share living quarters with an infected person and/or have close physical contact, even if no symptoms are present.

 - Wash or dry clean all clothing, bedding, and towels that may have become infested.
 Set washing or drying temperatures to 140ºF (60ºC) or higher.
 Mites may live for at least 2-5 days after they leave a human body.
 They are probably infectious during some or all of that time, especially in room temperatures of 68ºF (20ºC) and above.
 Some experts suggest that items that cannot easily be cleaned be placed in a plastic bag for at least 3 days.

 - Try to avoid contact for several days with hard-to-clean or non-cleanable items, like upholstered furniture.
 Talk to your doctor about ways to deal with household items that cannot be cleaned.

 - Reviewer: EBSCO Medical Review Board David L. Horn, MD, FACP

 - Review Date: 02/2018 -